LaszloMarossy/itsybitso/README.md

 # itsybitso
 Bitso trading wrapper implementation with configurable algorithm for pretend-trading.

-## setup
+## setup and application startup
 - build the application through maven using JDK 1.8
-- deploy WAR artifact onto a Tomcat 9.0.6 app server (`[CATALINA_HOME]/webapps/` directory)
+- start a Tomcat 9.0.6 app server
-- start server
-- monitor log file at `[CATALINA_HOME]/logs/itsybitso/main.log`

-## application startup
-After a successful deployment and webserver startup execute the following steps:
+- through the `localhost:8080/manager` admin page of Tomcat, use the *WAR file to deploy* section to deploy the `[project_home]itsybitso/target/itsybitso-1.1-SNAPSHOT.war` file
-- run the class `com.itsybitso.fx.ItsybitsoWindow` to start the JavaFX UI
+- using your JDK 1.8 environment execute `java -jar [project_home]itsybitso/target/itsybitso-1.1-SNAPSHOT-jar-with-dependencies.jar` to start the front-end GUI
 - push the _**Startup**_ button to trigger server processes startup.
+Optionally monitor the log file at `[CATALINA_HOME]/logs/itsybitso/main.log`
 - wait till the label below the button changes to _**"App Status: all services running, start monitoring!..."**_.
 During this step the following processes are triggered to start on the server in sequence (the int values represent the number of seconds delay before triggering the process):